 Selling An Inherited Property

 Inheriting a property can leave you with difficult decisions to make.
 Do you sell, rent it out or live in it?
-Selling can certainly be tempting.
-But a speedy sale isn’t guaranteed through an estate agent, and even if you’re lucky enough to find a quick buyer there may be other costs to consider.
+Selling an inherited property can certainly be tempting.
+However inheriting a house and selling it through an estate agent isn’t always guaranteed to be a speedy process, and, even if you’re lucky enough to find a quick buyer, there may be other costs to consider.

 Use our guide below to tell you what you need when selling an inherited property.